-The Group has concentration of credit risk on loan to a shareholder of a subsidiary, amount due from an associate and promissory notes as at 31 March 2012 and trade receivable from a customer as at 31 March 2011.
+The Group has concentration of credit risk on loan to a shareholder of a subsidiary, amount due from an associate and promissory notes as at 31 March 2013 and 31 March 2012.
 Management reviews the recoverable amounts of these debts at the end of the reporting period to ensure that adequate impairment losses are recognised for irrecoverable amounts.
-In this regard, the directors of the Group consider that the credit risk is significantly reduced.
+In this regard, the directors of the Company consider that the credit risk is significantly reduced.